awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 1. Send the new team member the following information:
    + Connection information for your AWS CodeStar project\.
-   + If the source code is stored in AWS CodeCommit, [instructions for setting up access with Git credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html) to the AWS CodeCommit repository from their local computers\.
+   + If the source code is stored in CodeCommit, [instructions for setting up access with Git credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html) to the CodeCommit repository from their local computers\.
    + Information about how the user can manage their display name, email address, and public Amazon EC2 SSH key, as described in [Working with Your AWS CodeStar User Profile ](working-with-user-info.md)\.
    + One\-time password and connection information, if the user is new to AWS and you created an IAM user for that person\.
 The password expires the first time the user signs in\.
 The user must choose a new password\.